5. Command line interface

 This command allows you to get debug or trace information regarding message deliveries in queue, filtered by the queue pickup fields available (eg. --remotemx '*.example.com') or a specific transaction id.

-Additional options are available to control the pooling (--connect) and PIPELINING (--no-pipelining) behaviour.
+Additional options are available to control the pooling (--connect) and PIPELINING (--no-pipelining) behavior.

 $ halonctl queue trace